Why GitHub is Essential for Network Automation

 1 git checkout –b newfeature

 This is where you'll replace the word "newfeature" with whatever you want to call the branch.
 Memorize this.
-The process of creating a branch uses a git command called "checkout" followed by a -b option.
+Creating a branch uses a git command called "checkout" followed by a -b option.
 (The -b refers to "branch".)

 Now you have a new branch that is thus far an exact duplicate of the master branch, and you're using the new branch that you created.
 Want to bounce back and forth between the two branches?
 You can go back to master by checking it out without the -b option, like so: